reinert/requestor/README.md

 **💡 PRO TIP**: If you start having too many serializers, consider registering them with `Providers` to save memory.

 Although it is possible to implement our custom Serializers, we often resort to **AUTO-SERIALIZATION** provided by requestor extensions.
-Currently, there are two available: `requestor-gwtjackson` and `requestor-autobeans`.
+The existing auto-serialization exts are listed following.

-### Gson auto-serialization
+### Gson auto-serialization (JVM/Android)

 The `requestor-gson` extension integrates [Gson](https://github.com/google/gson) with Requestor to enable auto serialization.
 Intending to have the Serializers automatically generated, we just